urbansec/LabStarter/README.md

 # Jupyter Lab Skeleton

 ## Intro
-This is a base skeleton for building a quick data science lab using docker.
+This is a base skeleton for building a quick JupyterLab server using docker.
 It relies on the Jupyter Stacks docker images.
 Because it's so simple, it should be pretty easy to modify to suit different systems.
 It should also work with most of the Jupyter Stacks images.